How to Play Blackjack

 Deck - the standard card amount of 52 cards used in blackjack.

-Double Down - a player’s option to double his/her bet.
+Double Down - a player’s option to double his bet.

-First Baseman - the player first to act, seated at the 1st seat of the table, to the far left of the dealer.
+First Baseman - the player first to act, seated at the first seat of the table, to the far left of the dealer.

 Hand - cards dealt to each of the players.

-Hard Total - any hand not containing an ace, or a hand containing and ace that counts as one.
+Hard Total - any hand not containing an ace, or a hand containing an ace that counts as one.

 Head-to-Head - playing the dealer one-on-one with no other players at the table.